 3: Cut out filler words that make dialogue too lifelike

-The difference between dialogue in life and dialogue in stories is that in stories you need to cut day-to-day conversation that nobody would ever care to eavesdrop on wherever possible.
+The difference between dialogue in life and dialogue in stories is that in stories, you need to cut day-to-day conversation that is extraneous or irrelevant.
 Even if you are showing a romantic duo engaged in an intimate, ordinary moment, let your characters’ personalities, fears, motivations and desires come through in their words.

 For example, a bland everyday scene could run as follows: